 Yielding isometrics will spare the neurological system in favor of transferring eccentric strength to the muscle.
-As such, these moves can be executed for longer durations and increase can muscle size over time.
+As such, these moves can be executed for longer durations and can increase muscle size over time.

 Functional isometrics involve using a very short range of motion or partial lift (about 2 inches of movement), immediately followed by a static hold in the end position for 6-9 seconds.
 By selecting the strongest position of the movement, 20-50% more weight than one’s 1RM for that complete movement can be handled.
 This enables the neuromuscular system to adapt to handling heavier weights, effectively desensitizing the protective mechanisms that prevent one from reaching his full strength potential.

 On a scientific level, research has determined that if a muscle does not sustain a hard contraction, i.e. putting maximal effort into the contraction, then the body will only recruit a minimum number of fast-twitch fibers, (the ones most involved in muscular growth).
 Muscle fibers that are not recruited cannot be fully fatigued, and a fiber that is not fatigued receives little to no stimulus to grow.